 LockDown Browser meets all web content accessibility guidelines, as documented in our Voluntary Product Accessibility Template (VPAT).
 LockDown Browser also works with many assistive technologies, with details listed below.

-- Windows: The Windows version of LockDown Browser is tested and works with NVDA, JAWS, and MS-Windows Narrator.
-LockDown Browser's functions and security remain the same when these screen readers are used.
+- Windows: The Windows version of LockDown Browser is tested and works with most available screen readers.
+We recommend using the screen reader NVDA on Windows.

-- Mac: The Mac and iPad versions of LockDown Browser are tested and work with VoiceOver (the standard screen reader that comes with the Mac OS).
-LockDown Browser's functions and security remain the same when VoiceOver is used.
+- Mac: The Mac and iPad versions of LockDown Browser are tested and work with VoiceOver.
+Voiceover is built in to the Mac OS.
 More about VoiceOver

 - Chrome OS (Chromebooks): The LockDown Browser for Chromebook Extension is tested and works with ChromeVox.
 ChromeVox is built in to the Chrome OS and can be triggered by using the following key combination: Ctrl+Alt+Z